 Excess use of the Internet can lead to Internet Addiction Disorder, not too different from addiction to drugs and alcohol.
 It physically changes the structure of the prefrontal brain, affecting the white and grey matter amount.

-In doing so, it impacts the sufferer’s ability to focus, plan, and prioritize, determining the addicted to choosing Internet use over other essential tasks like working, eating, socializing, caring for their children, and more.
-In severe cases, Internet use can become a threat to the user’s life.
+In doing so, it impacts the sufferer’s ability to focus, plan, and prioritize, determining the addiction to choosing Internet use over other essential tasks like working, eating, socializing, caring for their children, and more.
+In severe cases, Internet users can become a threat to the user’s life.

 2. Digital Distraction Leads to Overeating

 The conclusion was reached following several scientific studies focusing on the impact of distraction on eating habits.
 The most important of them were performed in 2010 and 2013.
 They both showed that people whose attention is distracted from their food tend to eat more.